-- Scientific and technical merit of the proposed project as determined by scientific peer review. - Availability of funds. - Relevance of the proposed project to program priorities. - Consideration for meritorious applications that contribute to differing strategies or interventions in proposed research to address NCIPC's research priorities. - Consideration for meritorious applications that contribute to a diverse mix of approaches in proposed research to prevent polysubstance impaired driving as evidenced by the Research Strategy section of the application's research plan.
+- Scientific and technical merit of the proposed project as determined by scientific peer review. - Availability of funds. - Relevance of the proposed project to program priorities. - Consideration for meritorious applications that include signed Data Sharing Agreements, Letters of Support, or Memorandum of Understanding for each partnership described in the Research Strategy section of the application's research plan. - Consideration for meritorious applications that contribute to a diverse mix of strategies in proposed research to address firearm-related violence, injuries, deaths, or crime, as evidenced by the Research Strategy section of the application's research plan.